jameshfisher/jameshfisher.com/_posts/2018-07-29-month-of-jack-robinson.md

 ---
-title: "Month of Tigyog"
+title: "Month of Jack Robinson"
-draft: true
-tags: ["tigyog"]
+tags: ["jackrobinson"]
 ---

 After a three-month hiatus, my blog is back, and it's back with a themed month.
 In March last year, I did a "month of Vidrio", developing [my screencasting app](https://vidr.io/).
-This August, I'm doing a "month of Tigyog".
+This August, I'm doing a "month of Jack Robinson".

-Tigyog is an instant messaging application where every character you type is shown in realtime.
+Jack Robinson is an instant messaging application where every character you type is shown in realtime.
 In all significant chat applications today, your message with everyone else when you hit "submit".
-Tigyog removes the "submit" button.
+Jack Robinson removes the "submit" button.
 Your message enters the chat history when you start it, and your message is shared as you type it.